-How tall the incredible Hulk is depends on the medium.
+How tall the incredible Hulk is really depends on the medium.
 In the comics, Hulk’s height and strength vary depending on the situation but generally his height and weight seems to hover between 7 and 8 feet (2.1 and 2.4m) and he weighs up to 1,400 lb (640kg).
 In the films, his height and weight has also varied quite a bit over the years.

 The Incredible Hulk (Joe Fixit, War, World-Breaker, Doc Green) was created by iconic comic writers Stan Lee and Jack Kirby.
 The character first made his appearance in Incredible Hulk #1 (1962).